wasawi/devart-template/project_posts/2014-03-11-References-and-Insights.md

 ##References and Previous Installations

 * We would like Dreamsprawler to lead to an installation where participants can navigate a brain in a Augmented Reality setup.
 Jordi has made a succesful exhibition using these technologies at the [STRP Festival](http://strp.nl/en/strp%20biënnale/2013/jordi-puig/).
-We would like to implement similar techniques to offer a high-end experience as an interactive installation.
+We would like to implement similar techniques to offer a state-of-the-art experience as an interactive installation.

 [![A-me:Augmented memories](../project_images/ref_ame.jpg?raw=true)](https://vimeo.com/68279845)